|Nutritional Guidelines (per serving)|

 You can serve kebabs right off the skewer as an appetizer or part of a multi-course meal, but they also make a great sandwich filler.
 Try pairing them with tomato and roasted pepper salad and stuff them into wedges of Moroccan khobz or pita-like batbout.

-- 1 1/2 lbs. boneless chicken or turkey breast
+- 1 1/2 pounds boneless chicken or turkey breast

 - 2 teaspoons paprika